goodgravy/goodgravy.github.io/content/posts/overcorrection-is-ok.md

 I'm sure that at the time it felt very unpleasant for Matt Damon to become a target for such anger – leading to him retracting the statements and "getting in the backseat" as he said.
 However, as Rebecca predicted then, [his career hasn't suffered at all](https://www.imdb.com/name/nm0000354/).

 To Sam, the outcry seemed to be an unfortunate overreaction.
 To me, that seems fine: good, in fact.
 A public figure made poorly-considered and insensitive comments, got some flak, took them back, said sorry, and everything carried on.
-Perhaps there was some overreaction at the time – understandably, given many people extremely angry – but the actor's error was correctly quickly and there was no lasting damage.
+Perhaps there was some overreaction at the time – understandably, given many people extremely angry – but the actor's error was corrected quickly and there was no lasting damage.

 Although we're still too early in the current Black Lives Matter protests to know how things will play out, I think the same principle applies here.
-I'm not pro-looting, of course, but I think we need to give the protesters on the streets some leeway to overreact because in the end **it will result in a quicker arrival at a better society**.
+I'm not pro-looting, of course, but I think we need to give the protesters on the streets some leeway because in the end **it will result in a quicker arrival at a better society**.

 ## Asymptotes and intersections
 Let's say there is a mythical "100% perfect" society that we're aiming for.